winterjihwan/aot/Readme.md

-# Raycast
+# Aot 2D

-From scratch using SDL2
+Raycasted using attack on titan, with SDL2

 ```shell
 $ make